hitvoice/notes/toolbox/git.md

 ```
 If you're on a completely private server, `git config credential.helper store` can be used to store the password for the remote server.
 NEVER use this command on a shared server because the password is stored in plain text.

+To change the author after a commit, first set the correct account in the current repo, then use `git commit --amend --reset-author --no-edit`.
+Use `git log` to check the result.

 ### working on Windows
 To supress warnings about different line separators:
 ```sh